vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/6_appendices/D_Alluring_Tangents/D_6_Too_Smart_to_Succeed.md

 Successful non-human species have never had to answer this question, but neither has any species been smart enough—until we came along to develop the capability to steal all the goodies from the future and, in so doing, jeopardize their own success.[^69]

-[^69]: Success here means preserving civiliza- tion.
+[^69]: Success here means preserving civilization.
 It is far easier-and perhaps more likely to at least survive as a species in a more primitive, natural state.

 [[411]]